koyeb-community/gcp-video-intelligence/README.md

 - **Video person detection**, to detect humans' presence in a video and track the bounding box of individual people across the video.
 - **Video face detection**, to detect faces and facial attributes in a video.
 Attributes include information about headwear, frontal gaze, eye visibility, glasses, mouth, and smile.

-## Advantages of using Koyeb's GCP video intelligence Function
+## Advantages of using Koyeb's GCP Video Intelligence Function

 With Koyeb, you can run the GCP video intelligence integration to add video analysis and content discovery to your applications in seconds.
 Additional benefits: